The Price Is Right (Australian game show): Second Ian Turpie era (1989)

-The show returned on 29 July 1989 until 14 September 1989 for an hour-long version, again hosted by Turpie airing Saturday nights on 10 TV Australia as part of Network Ten's attempted revamp that year; however, it only lasted 12 episodes.
-The format resembled the US version, with three games, then a Showcase Showdown, then repeat.
+The show returned on 29 July 1989 until 14 October 1989 for an hour-long version, again hosted by Turpie airing Saturday nights on 10 TV Australia as part of Network Ten's attempted revamp that year; however, it only lasted 12 episodes.
+The format resembled the US version to some extent, with two pricing games (as opposed to three on the US version), then a Showcase Showdown, then repeat.
 The two Showdown winners then competed in the Showcase Playoff, with the winner advancing to the Showcase.

 Pricing game lineup

 The following pricing games were played on the Network Ten version in 1989: